How to Add Structured Data to Your Website

 </script>

-That’s what Google Search recommends using on a web site, inserting that just on your home page will do the trick for letting Google understand that you are a Type of Organization with URL, Name, and Customer Service Contact Phone Number.
-However adding that manually on a website can be tricky for most website owners.
-If you are using WordPress, then this sample code below will do the same thing (but do so Dynamically, meaning you insert it once and that’s it)
+However, adding that manually on a website can be tricky for most website owners.
+If you are using WordPress and have bit of technical skills, then this sample code below will do the same thing (but do so Dynamically, meaning you insert it once and that’s it).
+Place the code within header.php and within <head> tag

 <?php if (is_front_page()) : ?><script type="application/ld+json"> {<script type="application/ld+json"> { "@context": "https://schema.org", "@type": "Organization", "url": "<?php bloginfo('url'); ?>", "name": "<?php bloginfo('name'); ?>", "contactPoint": {"@type": "ContactPoint","telephone": "+1-401-555-1212","contactType": "Customer service"}}</script><?php endif; ?>

-But JSON-LD is Not the Best Way to Add Structured Data to Web Sites
+Because JSON-LD is Not the Only Way to Add Structured Data to Web Sites

-In fact, it is the most retarded way to think about adding Structured Data using JSON-LD option, as it will definitely limit your website to take advantage of what Structured Data really offers websites today.
-Because your website is not Static (unless somehow you are still using static HTML) and most of your content is generated automatically, so how can you add Schema Markup manually using JSON-LD ?
+In fact, it is the most primitive way to think about adding Structured Data using JSON-LD option only, as it will definitely limit your website to take full advantage of what Structured Data really offers websites today.
+Because your website is not Static (unless somehow you are still using static HTML) and most of your content is generated automatically.
+That means, how can you add many different Schema Markup manually using JSON-LD ?
+Its just not going to work.

 What is Schema Markup

-Schema.org Markup is a vocabulary, and allows you to use HTML Microdata format for adding (and nesting (branching out)) Machine readable syntax.
+Schema.org Markup is a vocabulary, allowing you to talk using various languages such as HTML Microdata format for adding (and nesting (branching out)) Machine readable syntax.

 - itemscope: scope of the container (whatever the container is, whether its a HTML div, section, article, or even a span element)